Chart Color Schemes

 The educational profile of O'Halloran Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in O'Halloran Hill trail regional benchmarks, with 23.3% of residents aged 15 and above holding university degrees compared to 30.4% nationally.
-This gap indicates potential for educational development and skills enhancement.
+Educational qualifications in O'Halloran Hill trail regional benchmarks; 23.3% of residents aged 15+ hold university degrees compared to the national average of 30.4%.
 Bachelor degrees are most common at 16.7%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 40.0% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.4%) and certificates (28.6%).
+Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (28.6%).
+Educational participation is high, with 26.0% of residents currently enrolled in formal education; this includes 10.3% in primary education, 5.7% in secondary education, and 4.7% pursuing tertiary education.

-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 5.7% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education